kumahq/kuma-website/docs/docs/dev/policies/protocol-support-in-kuma.md

 ## Websocket support

 Kuma out of the box support's `Websocket` protocol.
-The service exposing `Websocket` should be annotated with `kuma.io/protocol: tcp` annotation
+The service exposing `Websocket` should be marked as `tcp`.

 As `Websockets` use pure `TCP` connections under the hood, your service have to be recognised by `Kuma` as the `TCP` one.
 It's also the default behavior for Kuma to assume the service's `inbound` interfaces are the TCP ones, so you don't have to do anything, but if you want to be explicit, you can configure your services exposing `Websocket` endpoints with `appProtocol` property.
 I.e.: